Jagan-18/Terraform_Doc/README.md

 - A Terraform module is a container for multiple resources that are used together.
 It helps group related infrastructure components, making the configuration reusable, organized, and easier to manage.
 - Modules can be local or sourced from the Terraform Registry, and they're useful for keeping your infrastructure code modular, scalable, and consistent across environments

+### What is the use of a module in Terraform?
+>In Terraform, a **module** is a reusable block of code that defines infrastructure components.
+**Use of modules:**
+1. **Reusability** – Write once, use in multiple places (e.g., VPC, EC2, S3).
+2. **Organization** – Keeps code clean and modular, especially in large projects.
+3. **Consistency** – Ensures the same configuration is applied across environments.
+4. **Simplifies management** – Makes it easier to maintain and scale infrastructure.
+I typically create modules for common components and call them with different variables based on the environment (dev, prod, etc.).
 ---
 ## 4. How does Terraform manage state?
 Terraform uses a state file (`terraform.tfstate`) to track the current state of the infrastructure.
 The state file allows Terraform to determine what changes need to be made when running `terraform apply`.
 This file can be stored locally or remotely (e.g., in AWS S3), and it is critical for maintaining consistency between the actual infrastructure and the Terraform configuration.
+Here’s a **clear, concise, and interview-ready answer** to:

 ---
 ## 5. What is the difference between `terraform apply` and `terraform plan`?
 - **`terraform plan`**: This command creates an execution plan, showing what actions Terraform will take to achieve the desired state based on the configuration files.
 It does not make any changes to the infrastructure.
 - **`terraform apply`**: This command applies the changes specified in the Terraform plan and updates the infrastructure accordingly.